boa-dev/boa-dev.github.io/blog/temporal-introduction.md

 This will be a series of posts primarily about implementing a new JavaScript feature in Rust, specifically the new date/time builtin:
 Temporal.
-We'll go over general lessons and to discuss the library we've been working on.
+We'll be going over the general implementation of Temporal in Boa as well as the crates supporting that implementation.

 Why should you care?
 Well we are not only implementing it for JavaScript, but Rust as well ... more on that in a bit.